wittyvishnu/Quiz-Platform/README.md

 Prerequisites

 Node.js (v18 or higher)
-npm, Yarn, or pnpm (package manager of your choice) Clerk account for authentication (for frontend) Supabase account for database (for backend)
+npm, Yarn, or pnpm
+Clerk account (for frontend)
+Supabase account (for backend)
-SendGrid account for email sending (for backend)
+SendGrid account (for backend)

 Frontend Setup